CilantroTheDog/Pirate-Poet/README.md

 # Pirate-Poet
-A multipurpose bot for FTN
+A multipurpose bot for discord servers I use.